Overview of the model

 See the entire Essential Spiritual Toolkit playlist here.

-Essential practices: Techniques and approaches drawn from Mahayana Buddhism, Bhakti Yoga, Deity Yoga, Christian Mysticism, Sufism, Jewish Mysticism, Goddess traditions, Paganism, Nature Mysticism, and related traditions
+Essential Practices: Techniques and approaches drawn from Mahayana Buddhism, Bhakti Yoga, Deity Yoga, Christian Mysticism, Sufism, Jewish Mysticism, Goddess traditions, Paganism, Nature Mysticism, and related traditions

 Central dynamic: Focusing on overcoming the separation of the self by merging into love, the divine, the universe, awareness, God, or The One.